rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.34 Two or more names of publishers

 <a name="5.22.34.1">5.22.34.1</a>  If the [Publication statement](/DCRMR/ppdm/Publication-statement/) includes more than one publisher in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
-Transcribe them as subsequent statements of publication only when they are not linked by connecting words or phrases.
+Transcribe them as subsequent names of publisher only when they are not linked by connecting words or phrases.

 >Example:
 ><CITE>United States Food Administration</CITE>